 The funding is allocated based on the size of the population; it will be about $135,000 per year with a commitment to the UEL lasting at least five years.
 The fund can be used for independent ideas in the UEL or partnership projects with other communities.
 The eligible projects usually fall into the categories of community facilities or infrastructure plans.
 The ultimate decision on the selection of the projects lies in Board of Metro Vancouver; Maria Harris will be responsible for selecting an advisory group across communities, recommending selected projects to the Metro Vancouver Board, and approving the usage of funds.
 Representatives from UNA, UEL, UBC will first meet at the end of January and several additional times over the subsequent six months.
 Metro Vancouver staff will provide an orientation to the advisory group to defining the project category; ideas then can be invited from the communities afterwards.
 Maria Harris asked the CAC to recommend delegates to join the advisory group.

+8.3 Liberta Noise Issue

+Discussed during the VSB presentation.

-8.3 Minister’s Decision on 5840 Newton Wynd
+8.4 Minister’s Decision on 5840 Newton Wynd

-The development permit was declined by ADP and the UEL Manager, and was appealed.
-The Assistant Deputy Minister accepted the appeal, stating that the current development situation was acceptable, but also had some provisos relating to landscape, hedge heights, tree types, etc. Some residents raised concerns about enforceability.
-Manager Braman replied that he was not immediately clear since he has not reviewed the Assistant Deputy Minister’s decision yet.
-Though there were some problems with the development application, it was noted that the Advisory Design Panel has also recommended that the project proceeded with some conditions, and thus his decision has been overruled.
-The Assistant Deputy Minister has instructed Manager Braman that the conditions in her recommendations will be placed on the development firm.
-As of yet, however, the mechanisms for enforcement are not well defined.
+The development permit was approved by the ADP subject to the Manager satisfactorily addressing the neighbour’s concerns regarding view impact.
+Subsequent to the ADP meeting, and having personally reviewed the potential view impacts, Jaymie Ho (Area B ADP member) wrote a letter to the Manager indicating that she would now be voting against the approval of the permit.
+The Manager found that he could not satisfactorily address the neighbour’s concerns and rejected the application.
+The applicant appealed this decision to the Minister.
+The Assistant Deputy Minister accepted the appeal, stating that the current development application was acceptable, but included some conditions relating to landscaping, hedge heights, tree types, etc. Some residents raised concerns about the enforceability of these conditions.
+Manager Braman replied that he could not comment since he has yet to review the Assistant Deputy Minister’s decision.
+It is not currently clear what the mechanisms of enforcement will be.

-8.4 Water Quality Issue on Chancellor
+8.5 Water Quality Issue on Chancellor